Alaska Bar Exam Info

 Scoring/Grading and Results

-In order to pass the Alaska bar exam, you must score at least 280.
+In order to pass the Alaska bar exam, you must score at least 280 out of 400.
 This equates to 140, based on the MBE’s 200-point scale.
+Alaska’s score requirement is one of the top five highest score requirements in the country.
 The scores of the exam sections are weighted as follows: MEE 30%, MPT 20%, and MBE 50%.
 Alaska makes bar exam results available approximately 90 days after the exam.

 Upon motion, the State of Alaska allows for admission to the Alaska Bar without sitting for the bar exam, upon fulfillment of several conditions that include: